Mining Architectural Information: A Systematic Mapping Study: Discussion

-From the analysis of the results of RQ4 in Section \ref{Discussion_RQ4 and RQ2}, we can see that, for the proposed architectural information mining approaches (i.e., 89 approaches), still more than half of the approaches (i.e., 52 approaches) are not supported by tools.
-Thus, researchers and practitioners should examine the proposed architectural information mining approaches and develop architectural information mining tools to better support those approaches.
-For instance, in {[S78]}, Kamal and Avgeriou proposed a manual approach for mining architectural pattern-architectural pattern relationships from books, research articles, and white papers, in order to assist architects reused architectural patterns during architecting process.
-When this approach can be (semi)-automated by a dedicated tool in architecting process, the efficiency of architecting activities, such as architectural reuse, maintenance and evolution, will be significantly improved.
+From the analysis of the RQ4 results in Section \ref{Discussion_RQ4 and RQ2}, we can see that, for the proposed architectural information mining approaches (i.e., 95 approaches), still more than half of the approaches (i.e., 56 approaches) are not supported by tools.
+For instance, in {[S78]}, Kamal and Avgeriou proposed a manual approach for mining architectural pattern-architectural pattern relationships from books, research articles, and white papers, in order to assist architects in reusing architectural patterns during the architecting process.
+(Semi-)automating this approach with a dedicated tool can significantly improve the efficiency of architecting activities, such as architectural reuse (AReu), maintenance and evolution (AME).

+\textbf{Suggestion 3}: \faHandORight Future research may consider to examine the proposed mining approaches and develop tools to better support those approaches.
+For example, to enhance the applicability of the proposed approaches in practice, future work can implement those approaches as plugin tools that can be used within existing IDEs (e.g., Eclipse, PyCharm, Visual Studio) by adapting or following the techniques in prior studies, such as \cite{weinreich2012towards, harbo2024acsmt}.